mnp-club/Number_Theory_and_Cryptography_Workshop/README.md

 **Note:** the markdown texts may look a little messed up on the github preview but on downloading it will be completely fine.

-If you are facing troubles you can ask your doubts on the [telegram group](https://t.me/joinchat/R8Z5FhfzigvZWYIxTrz6Zw).<br>
+If you are facing troubles you can ask your doubts on the [Slack Workspace](https://join.slack.com/t/numbertheorymnp/shared_invite/zt-k2soxcki-KjB45dA0FehDKvTWN9KBOQ).<br>

+We will have a guest lecture by Shanta Laishram, Indian Statistical Institute on 26th December at 7 PM

+We hope you have fun and learn something new :)

+## References

+[MA 523](http://www.math.iitb.ac.in/Academics/course_resources.php): Basic Number Theory.
+A full-semester course offered by the Department of Mathematics, IIT Bombay<br>